rosehemans/Niyam-IT-PPP-Anomaly-Detection/README.md

 ![Surrogate Model](https://github.com/rosehemans/Niyam-IT-PPP-Anomaly-Detection/blob/b8d18791060fc4278ff41eca97645520033fc490/ppp_sklearn_surrogate_dt.png)

-# H2O Isolation Forest Model Exploratory Data Analysis
+# H2O IF Model Exploratory Data Analysis

-#### Distribution of H2O Isolation Forest Anomaly Scores
+#### Distribution of H2O IF Anomaly Scores

 The mean anomaly score for this model was 0.005, with the top 2.6% of scores being assigned as suspected anomalies by the model.
 The score threshold for these top 2.6% suspected anomalies was 0.036.

 ![H2O IF Anomaly Scores Histogram](https://github.com/rosehemans/Niyam-IT-PPP-Anomaly-Detection/blob/36765a2872df2da1ace34264c4d18af1955b4a10/ppp_h2o_score_hist.png)

-#### Correlation of Numerical Features with H2O Isolation Forest Model Anomaly Scores
+#### Correlation of Numerical Features with H2O IF Model Anomaly Scores

 InitialApprovalAmount (0.42), CurrentApprovalAmount (0.42), PAYROLL_PROCEED (0.37), and ForgivenessAmount (0.37) were top for strong positive correlation with the anomaly risk score for this model.

 ![H2O IF Anomaly Score Correlations](https://github.com/rosehemans/Niyam-IT-PPP-Anomaly-Detection/blob/c6fa3d1d7d067a8785e98006edc722e7d4becb09/ppp_h20_if_corr.png)

-#### Geographical Analysis of Suspected Anomalies from H2O Model
+#### Geographical Analysis of Suspected Anomalies from H2O IF Model

 The 'Top 10 States by Anomaly Percentage per State' graph at the bottom shows Wyoming (13.9%), Alaska (12.8%), Alabama (5.9%), and Wisconsin (5.0%) were the top 4 known states where suspected anomalous loans occurred the most.